ecmwf/anemoi-configs/configs/aifs/aifs-single-mse-1.0/README.md

 ### Compute Requirements

+We trained AIFS v1 at n320 resolution using 16 nodes, each with 4 NVIDIA A100-SXM-64GB cards, on a slurm based HPC system.
+Please adjust the following configs based on the specifications of your system.

-In terms of compute requirements to train AIFS v1 at n320 resolution have used 16 nodes, with 4 NVIDIA GPU Nodes with A100-SXM-64GB VRAM.
-Those details are defined under the config/hardware settings.
-To be able to fit the model on memory, we shard the over 1 node.
+To be able to fit the model on memory, we shard over 1 node.
 This is done by setting the `config.hardware.num_gpus_per_model` to the number of GPUs you wish to shard the model across.
-In the case of sharding across a node: (`num_gpus_per_model:4`).
+In the case of sharding across 1 node with 4 gpus: (`num_gpus_per_model:4`).

+Anemoi expects all these details to be defined in the `config/hardware` settings.

 ```yaml
 num_gpus_per_node:  4